BA

 In your final year, you'll be introduced to the general principles of research methods, methodologies and theoretical frameworks to enable you to undertake an independent research inquiry and write your dissertation.

-You'll also choose from a broad range of optional modules covering topics such as Nato, spies at war, propaganda and secret intelligence, terrorism and counter terrorism.
+You'll also choose from a broad range of optional modules covering topics such as Nato, propaganda and secret intelligence, terrorism and counter terrorism.

 Extra-curricular activities